Chapter 23

 Everyone nodded sombrely.

 “Of course, only some adjustments will have visible effects to us,” mused Wilbur.
 “Many might affect other parts of the world.
-Or have less tangible, obvious results.
-I suspect that’s why the first one was not noticed until some hours after you returned.”
+Or have less tangible, less obvious results.
+I suspect that’s why the first one was not noticed until some hours after Ernest returned.”

 With no warning, Wilbur abruptly disappeared.
 Before our eyes, he vanished in an instant.